MikkelSchubert/paleomix/docs/bam_pipeline/overview.rst

 6. Generation of final BAMs

-    1. If the "Raw BAM" feature is enabled, each BAM in the previous step is merged into a final BAM file.
+    1. Each BAM in the previous step is merged into a final BAM file.

-    2. If the "Realigned BAM" feature is enabled, each BAM generated in the previous step is merged, and GATK IndelRealigner is used to perform local realignment around indels, to improve downstream analyses.
-The resulting BAM is updated using "samtools calmd" as above.

 7. Statistics